 There are many ways to do that within the home and outside the home!
 Be confident that God did not make a mistake when he created you.

 He didn’t get writers block when he wrote your story.

 You are uniquely made in the image of God!

 God has given each of you a gift from his great variety of spiritual gifts.
 Use them well to serve one another.
 Do you have the gift of speaking?
 Then speak as though God himself were speaking through you.
 Do you have the gift of helping others?
 Do it with all the strength and energy that God supplies.
 Then everything you do will bring glory to God through Jesus Christ.
 All glory and power to him forever and ever!
 Amen.

 Looking for more topical bible study plans?
 Check out FREE library of topical reading plans and free bible study printables!

-But even the hairs of your head are all numbered.
-Matthew 10:30
+And even the very hairs of your head are all numbered.

 How to live authentically?